 All orthopaedic surgeons are trained extensively and in most cases, they provide the right treatment and patients make a full recovery.
 Unfortunately, sometimes mistakes happen and when they do patients can suffer prolonged, catastrophic, even lifelong problems.

-There a many ways that a surgical procedure can go wrong.
+There are many ways that a surgical procedure can go wrong.
 Some of the most complications due to orthopaedic surgery negligence include:

 With years of experience in the field, our orthopaedic surgery negligence solicitors understand just how catastrophic surgical accidents can be.
 We also appreciate that the effects of medical negligence can have long-term, even lifelong consequences.